 Reduce activity – The child needs to reduce or stop any activity that causes pain.

-Cushion the heel – Temporary shoe inserts are useful in softening the impact on the heel when walking, running, and standing.
+– Temporary shoe inserts are useful in softening the impact on the heel when walking, running, and standing.
 For moderate heel pain, in addition to reducing activity and cushioning the heel, the podiatric surgeon may use one or more of these treatment options:

 Medications – Nonsteroidal antiinflammatory drugs (NSAIDs), such as ibuprofen, help reduce pain and inflammation.